MicrosoftDocs/cpp-docs/docs/sanitizers/asan-offline-crash-dumps.md

 ---
-title: "AddressSanitizer - Cloud or distributed testing"
+title: "AddressSanitizer cloud or distributed testing"
-description: "AddressSanitizer feature extended for Visual Studio and Azure" ms.date: 02/05/2021
+description: "AddressSanitizer feature extended for Visual Studio and Azure" ms.date: 03/02/2021
 helpviewer_keywords: ["AddressSanitizer cloud or distributed testing"]
 ---
-# AddressSanitizer - Cloud or distributed testing
+# AddressSanitizer cloud or distributed testing

-When an AddressSanitizer error is found, a crash dump can be created to store all the AddressSanitizer-specific context.
-That crash dump can then be sent to another PC for debugging.
-It can be a critical time saver when running AddressSanitizer in the cloud or in distributed testing.
-You can create the dump on failure on that infrastructure and debug it on your developer PC.
+You don't have to debug AddressSanitizer errors when and where they occur.
+Configure the runtime to create a crash dump that stores all the AddressSanitizer-specific context when an error happens.
+Then send that crash dump to another PC for debugging.
+Offline debugging can be a critical timesaver when running AddressSanitizer in the cloud or in distributed testing.
+You can create the dump on test or production infrastructure where the failure occurs, and debug it later on your developer PC.

 The Visual Studio debugger provides precisely diagnosed AddressSanitizer errors.
-You can view these bugs without having to rerun testing, copy huge datasets, discover lost data, or find test machines that went offline.
+You can view these bugs without having to rerun tests, copy huge datasets, discover lost data, or find test machines that went offline.
 You only need to load the crash dump.

 Crash dumps are created upon AddressSanitizer failures by setting the following environment variable: